The Greentown Community

 Once you’re a member at Greentown, large corporations stop being enigmas and start being people.
 They’re the people who are hosting Lunch + Learns, holding office hours, and are really, really eager to meet you.
 Some of them are even sitting next to you in the office.
 These connections lead to real results, from pilot projects to investments to R&D partnerships.

-These partners also provide you with the hardware, software, and professional services you need to succeed—think a FieldFox Handheld RF Analyzer, free SOLIDWORKS access, and $5,000 of IP legal services.
+These partners also provide you with the hardware, software, and professional services you need to succeed—think SOLIDWORKS, scientific articles, and prototyping equipment.

 “When I think about Greentown, I think about the story of how we’re going to save this planet.”